All students need to have a budget for personal expenses such as personal items, laundry, going to the movies, or buying a pizza.

 Personal expenses are often estimated in the offer letter for all registered students as one expense line item.
 You may also see a personal expense referred to as “personal, miscellaneous.”

 Your award letter may have a footnote or section that explains what is included in the personal expense.
 For example, there may be a note to clarify that personal expenses include clothing, laundry, and personal care.

 You do not pay your personal expenses to your college.

 - Colleges provide this estimate so that students like you can plan for a whole year of college-related expenses.

-- You can use scholarships and other free aid towards your personal expenses if you’ve covered your tuition and fees, room and board, books and supplies, and transportation.
+- You can use scholarships and other aid towards your personal expenses if you’ve covered your tuition and fees, room and board, books and supplies, and transportation.

 How will expenses be different this year due to Covid-19?

 While the expenses themselves may not change, the options you have in accessing funds or lowering your budget for personal expenses could be different.
 Here are a few options for decreasing your personal expenses.

 - Keep applying for scholarships all throughout college!
 Scholarship applications open and close all year long and many can be applied to basic needs and expenses.
 Read more about scholarships.

 - Cut your mobile phone costs by updating to a cheaper plan.